MicrosoftDocs/bi-shared-docs/docs/analysis-services/server-properties/olap-properties.md

  An advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../../includes/msconame-md.md)] support.

  **RowsetSerializationLimit**
  Applies to Azure Analysis Services and SQL Server 2019 and later only.
 Limits the number of rows returned in a rowset to clients.
 Default value is -1, meaning no limit is applied.
 Applies to both DAX and MDX queries.
 It can be used to protect server resources from extensive data export.
-Queries submitted to the server that exceed the limit are cancelled and an error is returned.
+Queries submitted to the server that exceed the limit are cancelled and an error is returned. **Warning:** Do not set to 0, which can result in errors for common operations and could prevent further server access by Analysis Services server administrators.

  **UseCalculationCacheRegistry**
  An advanced property that you should not change, except under the guidance of [!INCLUDE[msCoName](../../includes/msconame-md.md)] support.